ElmiraBehnava/handbook/github_issues_structue.md

-# Ticket Structure
+# Issues Structure

-## Task Title: Implement User Authentication
+## Issue Title: Implement User Authentication

 ### Description
 Develop the functionality to allow users to securely register, log in, and manage their accounts.